-Professional Fees Tax Relief
+Professional Fees Tax Relief Guide

 If you are in a profession where you must pay a subscription or a professional fee, it is highly likely that you are entitled to tax relief.

-You can claim a tax rebate for professional fees for most industry bodies backdated for up to four tax years; in most cases you should get a new tax code which means a reduction in future years too.
+You can claim a tax rebate for professional fees for many industry bodies backdated for up to four tax years; in most cases you should get a new tax code which means a reduction in future years too.

 For some job roles it is essential that you have professional registration and / or a special licence that allows you to legally practice your profession.
-Where not mandatory, it might be beneficial to voluntarily become a member of a professional body (you can claim tax back on union fees too).

 Regardless of whether membership is mandatory or optional, you are likely to need to pay an annual fee for membership and for this you may be entitled to subscriptions tax relief.